Bhaichung Bhutia: Return to India

 In 2002, Bhutia returned to India and played for Mohun Bagan for a year.
-However, this was largely unsuccessful as he was injured early in the season and failed to play again that season, missing Mohun Bagan's only trophy win; the All Airlines Gold Cup.
+However, he was injured early in the season and failed to play again that season, missing Mohun Bagan's only trophy win; the All Airlines Gold Cup.

 Afterwards, Bhutia again returned to the East Bengal Club, helping them to win the ASEAN Club Championship.

 He scored a goal in the final, a 3–1 win over Tero Sasana, and was named the "man of the match".
 He finished as the top scorer of the Championship with nine goals.
 He also scored in the 1–1 draw against Petrokimia Putra and scored five goals in a 6–0 win against Philippine Army in the same tournament.

 Bhutia signed up to play for Perak FA, the Malaysian championship club, from August to October 2003 on loan and returned to East Bengal Club for the regular season.
 However, his stint at Perak FA ended in a 3–1 defeat against Sabah FA in the Malaysia Cup semi-finals, after which Bhutia described himself as the "villain of the piece".

 In the 2003–04 season, Bhutia scored 12 goals as East Bengal won the league by four points from second-placed Dempo.
 During the 2004–05 season, Bhutia scored nine goals for East Bengal, which finished in third place behind SC Goa and champions Dempo.
 He continued to play for East Bengal until the end of the 2005–06 season.
 In his final season there he was awarded the "Player of the National Football League" by the All India Football Federation (AIFF) in a season where he scored 12 goals.
 Despite this, East Bengal finished runners-up to Mahindra United in the league.